zzzelle/wingz/README.md

 )
 ```

+Also, see [Distance sorting and alternatives](#distance-sorting-and-alternatives) for discussion about better alternative for Haversine sort.

+### Others

+Authentication also adds queries to each request since we have to load the User table and verify the request.user:
+- 1 for JWT or Basic (to load the user)
+- 2 for session (the session, then the user)

+## Design decisions

+### User roles

+The specs actually only mentioned admin and others.
+I just added other role type that is not admin so created Users by default are not admin.
+But this field is not strictly used elsewhere like in Ride's driver/ride, only for API permissions.

+### User model

+In the requirements, there was no password specified in the User table.
+However, the APIs only allow Users with `admin` role so this means we have to authenticate the Users calling the APIs.

+I could find a way to setup a very simple User table with only the fields specified in the requirements and just add a checking of the role of the User calling the API, however, it's not really the standard to just provide an identifier of the user.

+The standard is to indeed authenticate a User, and Django already has a great built-in User authentication.
+I still tried to match it with the requirements though, so I did not use the `username` field, and just used the `email` as the username.

+The rest of the fields (`is_superuser`, `is_staff`, `is_active`, `date_joined`, `last_login`) that come with Django's User system either have default values or nullable.

+So for testing purposes, I believe there's no problem dumping User data to the db without providing values for those fields.

+I also needed to create my own UserManager since `createsuperuser` complains about the lack of `username` field.

+### Authentication

+I actually just wanted to have a simple Basic authentication for exam purposes.

+But I decided to extend it to Session authentication incase the testers wanted to test it in the browser.

+I also added JWT authentication just to show another option that is not the basic username (email) and password, and use a token instead.

+### Nested rider and driver

+Instead of returning just the ids of the rider and driver, I decided to return the User object instead.
+This might be better for other apps to directly receive the user information instead of having to call another API.

+### `todays_ride_events` interpretation

+Based on my understanding of the requirements, each Ride in the response must include its related RideEvents.
+And it was also specified to return an **extra field** called `todays_ride_events`, to only return the events of the last 24 hours.

+Originally, I treated this as returning a `ride_events` field with all related events of the Ride, and an extra `todays_ride_events` field that returns the events of the last 24 hours only.
+And to limit the SQL queries to 2, I prefetched the related events, and just did today's filter in Python.

+I first read "the full list of RideEvents" as the whole RideEvent table.
+With that reading, my original approach already complied: the Ride API is paginated, so the prefetch only loads events for the rides on the current page, never the whole table.

+But it still loaded the full event history of every ride on the page, and `todays_ride_events` was just filtered from that in Python.
+So the extra field made nothing faster.
+The database did exactly the same work as before, and the growing RideEvent table was still just as much of a problem.
+That didn't match the reason the spec gives for adding the field.

+The query limit also points to one reading.
+Returning rides with their events in 2 queries only leaves room for one events query.
+If that query loads every event for ride_events, then `todays_ride_events` can't also be filtered in SQL without a 3rd query.

+So I read it as each ride's full list of events.
+I removed `ride_events` and made `todays_ride_events` the only events field, prefetched with the 24 hour filter in SQL.
+In a way, this still satisfies the spec where each Ride should include its related RideEvents, just only limited to the last 24h.

+### RideViewSet.perform_create()

+A newly created ride actually isn't loaded through get_queryset().
+So DRF silently drops the read-only fields whose attribute is missing.
+It's worth noting that after the instance is saved, I called the get_queryset() function so that the related todays_ride_events gets added back.
+Yes, I could handle this differently and simply in the Serializer, but since we already updated our get_queryset() to prefetch the related events, it might be better to consistently use it.

+### RideEvent endpoint methods

+I previously only allowed `POST` and `DELETE` for RideEvent API to avoid ever loading the whole RideEvent table, but since there is pagination, then I put back all http methods.

+### Distance sorting and alternatives

+When I implemented the DistanceOrderingFilter using `BaseFilterBackend`, we are not able to utilize Django's ordering filter to automatically ignore the other fields not specified in ordering_fields.
+So I subclassed from `OrderingFilter` instead and used get_ordering() to validate the fields.

+I googled how to compute the distance between 2 points, and I got the  Haversine formula.

 #### PostGIS

 This sorting with Haversine works and is optimized enough since the computation is done inside the database engine, however, it still scans the whole table (calculate value for every ride, then sort).
 But for production, there might be a better way to implement this.
 We could use this Postgres extension for geographic data called PostGIS, and Django supports it.
 PostGIS has a nearest neighbour operator, so we can sort first the closest rows before even calculating the distance for every row.
 This way we don't have to calculate distance for the full table.
 This also still works with pagination.